najwaWali/dog_breeds_classifier_CNN/README.md

 - Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in this project's home directory, at the location `/dogImages`.
 - Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the home diretcory, at location `/lfw`.

 Note: make sure to put the correct path when you load the files.
-If you place them in the project's home directory, make sure to change the path name in the code before you load the data
+If you place them in the project's home directory, change the path name in the code before you load the data

 ```python
 # load filenames for human and dog images